motarekk/amipwned/README.md

 # amipwned
-A python tool that uses haveibeenpwned's API to securely offline-check if a password has been leaked before You can watch full description on youtube: https://www.youtube.com/watch?v=dpbL-VvLhTA&t=965s
+A python tool that uses haveibeenpwned's API to securely offline-check if a password has been leaked before.
+You can watch full description on youtube: https://www.youtube.com/watch?v=dpbL-VvLhTA&t=965s

 # requirements